-Audrey Stout, RN, RDMS, Vice President for Medical Services with NIFLA, has been involved in pregnancy centers since 1987.
-While serving with pregnancy centers in Georgia and Oregon, her responsibilities included the development of curriculum for post-abortive women, peer advocacy, speaking on life issues in schools and churches, board member, Nurse Manager, and facilitating their conversion to medical clinics.
+Audrey Stout, RN, RDMS, Vice President of Medical Services with NIFLA, has been involved in pregnancy centers since 1987.
+While serving with pregnancy centers in Georgia and Oregon, her responsibilities included development of curriculum for post-abortive women, peer advocacy, speaking on life issues in schools and churches, board member, Nurse Manager, and facilitating their conversion to medical clinics.
 Cobb Pregnancy Services in Marietta, Georgia, where Audrey served on the Board of Directors, was among the earliest pregnancy centers to convert to a medical clinic and offer sonograms.
-She was a sonographer in OB/GYN clinics with experience in high-risk sonography.
+She was a sonographer in OB/GYN clinics with experience in high risk sonography.

 As an instructor for NIFLA’s Institute in Limited Obstetrical Ultrasound team since 2000, she challenges those who scan to continually pursue excellence in knowledge, skills, and service.
 Audrey has been involved with the development and updating of NIFLA publications, including the course manual, Policy and Procedure manual, and writes NIFLA’s monthly Clinic Tips.